virnarula/speechful/README.md

 Once you open a document, you can simply a command such as "type" or "navigate" follow by with what you would like to type or navigate.
 Once you finish your setence, you tell Speechful to bold sentences, add punctation after a certain word, and most importantly, change words that were misunderstood.

 For HackThis, we have an MVP that runs in Chrome to serve as a proof of concept.
 The final product will be a stand-alone application.
 Speech recognition is also currently limited to basic commands.
-With more time, more complex commands will be added.
-Here are some screenshots of the MVP:
+With more time, more complex commands will be added

 We also made a business pitch for HackThis, which can be found here: [Slides](https://docs.google.com/presentation/d/1Lv1SIm_yvH8oizCI6m0so60j3Je6UzWNirOie5IRAZ0/edit#slide=id.p) & [Transcript](https://docs.google.com/document/d/1GT0u5xcKKvaxGUeyUUNIsTQAZTqoQKfIGqxx02tKd28/edit)

-< Insert Screenshots here >

 ## Functionality
 Currently supported voice functionality: